tuanphamvn/dfoglobal/README.md

 		3 - create an endpoint to GET the user by its ID
 		4 - create an endpoint to LIST all users (no filters needed)

-# Main Technology Stack:
+# Main Technology Stack

-	- .NET Core 2.1
+- NET Core 2.1
 - Swagger for API Spec and Test
 - IDE: Visual Studio .NET 2017

-# How to Test:
+# How to Test

 - Option 1:
 	- Build and run the solution
 	- Browse the Swagger URL https://localhost:44364/swagger to see the API spec and test.
 - Option 2:
 	- Check the live Swagger URL on Azure

-# Important Notes:
+# Important Notes

 - The model validation the middleware [ApiController] attribute
 - The exceptions are handled by a custom extension ConfigureExceptionHandler.
 We also log the exception message.
 - To keep thing simple, I don't handle others: Globalization, Log to file systems, PATCH method...